CrisgarBet/MeliTest/README.md

 # MeliTest

-### Información general
+### General Information
 ***
-Aplicación Android que consume la API de Meli y permite buscar cualquier producto en 3 sitios de Mercadolibre (Argentina, Brasil, Colombia), listando los productos encontrados y mostrando el detalle.
+The Android project, developed in Kotlin, leverages the capabilities of the Meli API to facilitate product searches across three distinct MercadoLibre platforms: Argentina, Brazil, and Colombia.
+Through its intuitive user interface, users can seamlessly browse product listings, access a comprehensive list of search results, and delve into detailed views of each item.
+The app prioritizes efficient data retrieval and presentation, ensuring users have immediate access to the latest offerings on MercadoLibre.

-### Datos tecnicos del proyecto
+### Technical Details of the Project
 ***
 - Binding
-- Arquitectura MVVM
+- MVVM Architecture
-- Clean architecture
+- Clean Architecture
 - Retrofit
-- Corrutinas
+- Coroutines
-- Dagger Hilt - Inyección de dependecias
+- Dagger Hilt - Dependency Injection
-- Unit test
+- Unit Test